Last update to this section: June 2023

 The self-study and supporting documentation furnished by the college, the draft report of evaluation and supplementary documents, the dean's response to the report, and any other relevant and appropriate information from other sources that can help determine whether the college complies with the Standards are made available to the Council prior to the COE meeting.
 Council members review the information for each college being considered for accreditation, and discuss the findings of the site team and/or seek additional information necessary to evaluate that college.

-A Council member who has a conflict of interest with or served as an observer on the site visit of the college under consideration recuses themselves during discussion and voting that leads to accreditation actions.
+A Council member who has a conflict of interest with the college under consideration recuses themselves during discussion and voting that leads to accreditation actions.
 Two COE members are assigned as primary and secondary reviewers to conduct a pre-site visit review of the self-study and a post site visit review of the draft report of evaluation.
 The COE reviewers present the report of evaluation to the Council for deliberation and decision on compliance with each Standard and on the college's accreditation status.

 At the conclusion of review of all the standards and upon recommendation of the COE reviewer, the accreditation status and the assigned length of time for that status is determined by a vote of the Council, unless the Council notes deficiencies which may result in an adverse action.
 If major or minor deficiencies with a Standard(s) are noted, the Council proposes a directive for each deficiency under the Directives section for the affected Standard(s).
 Notation is made in the Suggestions section of the final report of evaluation when specific deficiencies are not identified, but the Council wishes to provide suggestions for improvement of the educational program.